4th grade identifying prepositions worksheets

 A preposition starts a prepositional phrase: through the tunnel, before the storm, against the wall.
-Fourth graders identify the preposition and the phrase it begins, per the grade-4 standard, and use those phrases to add detail to their own writing.
+Fourth graders identify the preposition and the phrase it begins, and use those phrases to add detail to their own writing.

-Free printable PDF, aligned to Common Core L.4.1.e.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.4.1.e.

 The kind of sentences you'll get